Bringing Up Baby: Legacy

+Hepburn's character in Bringing Up Baby has been cited as an early example of the Manic Pixie Dream Girl archetype.

-Bringing Up Baby was the second of four films starring Grant and Hepburn; the others were Sylvia Scarlett (1935), Holiday (1938) and The Philadelphia Story (1940).
-The film's concept was described by philosopher Stanley Cavell as a "definitive achievement in the history of the art of film."
-Cavell noted that Bringing Up Baby was made in a tradition of romantic comedy with inspiration from ancient Rome and Shakespeare.
-Shakespeare's Much Ado About Nothing and As You Like It have been cited in particular as influences on the film and the screwball comedy in general, with their "haughty, self-sufficient men, strong women and fierce combat of words and wit."
+Following Bringing Up Baby, Grant and Hepburn would collaborate again on Holiday (1938) and The Philadelphia Story (1940).
+These three films belong to a sub-genre of screwball comedy known as the comedy of remarriage, described by philosopher Stanley Cavell as Hollywood's crowning achievement.
+Cavell noted that Bringing Up Baby was made in a tradition of romantic comedy that harked back to ancient Rome and Shakespeare.
+In particular, Shakespeare's Much Ado About Nothing and As You Like It have been cited as an influence on the film and on screwball comedy in general, with their "haughty, self-sufficient men, strong women and fierce combat of words and wit."
 Hepburn's character has been cited as an early example of the Manic Pixie Dream Girl film archetype.

-The popularity of Bringing Up Baby has increased since it was shown on television during the 1950s, and by the 1960s film analysts (including the writers at Cahiers du Cinéma in France) affirmed the film's quality.
-In a rebuttal of fellow New York Times critic Nugent's scathing review of the film at the time of release, A. O. Scott has said that you'll "find yourself amazed at its freshness, its vigor, and its brilliance—qualities undiminished after sixty-five years, and likely to withstand repeated viewings."
+The popularity of Bringing Up Baby increased after it was shown on television during the 1950s, and by the 1960s film analysts (including the writers at Cahiers du Cinema in France) affirmed its quality.
+In a rebuttal of fellow New York Times critic Nugent's scathing review at the time of release, A. O. Scott has said that you'll "find yourself amazed at its freshness, its vigor, and its brilliance—qualities undiminished after sixty-five years, and likely to withstand repeated viewings."
 Leonard Maltin stated that it is now "considered the definitive screwball comedy, and one of the fastest, funniest films ever made; grand performances by all."